aimicrocot/microcot-preset/README.md

 — Do not use Infotables/HTML/CSS constantly and restart RP with a summary at around 25–32k context

 — If the AI poorly follows prompts, check Enable system prompt and/or Merge system messages in the preset settings (but the model will be less creative)

+## My contacts

+— Telegram about RP/AI:
+@sillytavern

 ## Credits